 Last but not least, if you have dry skin, lactic acid and shea butter are two crucial items to go for.
 They help your skin remain exfoliated which allows for the growth of new vibrant skin cells.

-One of our favorite top skincare brands, Obagi, offers a wide range of skin products for all kinds of skin.
+One of our favorite top skincare brands, Obagi, offers a wide range of skin products for all kinds of skin especially in case of alcohol withdrawal symptoms.
 You can buy Obagi online and save yourself the time it takes to visit the store and buy it.
 Read out the descriptions and see the ingredient lists carefully before taking your pick.

 Should You Buy Into Skin Care Trends?